-- I. A high priority of the faculties is to insure a continued emphasis on quality in the context of, and, if necessary, in contradistinction to, economical health care. - o Should AAMC/CAS continue to emphasize, in all appropriate contexts, the concern of academic medical centers and their faculties for quality of health care? - o Can individual societies play a role in determining or promulgating norms or standards for quality patient care within their disciplines?
+- I. A high priority of the faculties is to insure a continued emphasis on quality in the context of, and, if necessary, in contradistinction to, economical health care. - o Should CAS continue to emphasize, in all appropriate contexts, the concern of academic medical centers and their faculties for quality of health care? - o Can individual societies play a role in determining or promulgating norms or standards for quality patient care within their disciplines?
 How? - II.
-Attempts to make the academic medical center more fiscally competitive or promote marketable services must be made with full awareness of the impact of these policies on the education, research and traditional patient care missions of the faculty and with the active participation of faculty in establishing such policies and resource allocations. - o What role can CAS play in facilitating cooperation between faculties, deans and hospital executives in formulating policies related to patient care? - o Should CAS play a role in bringing together faculty members active in governance of their institutions' practice plans to exchange ideas and address shared concerns?
+Attempts to make the academic medical center more fiscally competitive or promote marketable services must be made with full awareness of the impact of these policies on the education, research, and traditional patient care missions of the faculty and with the active participation of faculty in establishing such policies and resource allocations. - o Can CAS play a role in facilitating cooperation between faculties, deans, and hospital executives in formulating policies related to patient care? - o Should CAS play a role in bringing together faculty members active in governance of their institutions' practice plans to exchange ideas and address shared concerns?

-- o Should AAMC continue its efforts to gather and disseminate information on different organizational models for faculty practice plans? - o How can faculties and academic societies participate in scarce resource allocation decisions? - III.
+- o Should CAS gather and disseminate information on different organizational models for faculty practice plans? - o How can faculties and academic societies participate in scarce resource allocation decisions? - III.
 Faculties must position themselves to maintain their prerogatives as the ultimate decision makers in the diagnostic evaluation and management of patients.
-A century of efforts to pull medical decision making onto a scientific base must not be undone and an economic base substituted. - o Should AAMC/CAS begin to explore its position in relation to proposed plans for future third party reimbursement of physicians? - IV.
-If a large scale group practice providing patient care services across the primary-to-tertiary and ambulatory-to-ICU spectra is a future model for faculty efforts in patient care, can CAS, which represents these spectra within its membership, provide any collective assistance to its members or to medical schools in this arena?
-If so, what and how? - o Are CAS societies interested in dealing with issues of promotion, tenure and multiple faculty tracks? - v.
-Concern for medical education conducted in the context of patient care remains a high priority for faculty.
-Efforts are necessary to assure the proper sites, facilities and types of patients necessary for their graduated teaching tasks from beginning medical students through research fellows.
+A century of efforts to pull medical decision making onto a scientific base must not be undone and an economic base substituted.
+Various future scenarios for payment of physicians would not only limit payment but shift control of some aspects of clinical care from physicians to administrators. - o Should CAS begin to examine proposed plans for future third party reimbursement of physicians? - IV.
+Large scale group practices providing patient care services across the primary-to-tertiary and ambulatory-to-ICU spectra may become the future model for faculty efforts in patient care.
+Pressures to increase involvement in such large scale patient care efforts may conflict with other faculty missions and some predict they will lead to the development of clinical practice and research faculty tracks. - o Should CAS become involved in policy issues related to faculty practice efforts and their relation to the overall academic missions of faculty?

+V. Concern for medical education conducted in the context of patient care remains a high priority for faculty.
+Efforts are necessary to assure the proper sites, facilities, and types of patients necessary for their graduated teaching tasks from beginning medical students through research fellows.
 Threats to financial support of graduate medical education are emerging and are most germane to the clinical faculty in their disciplinary roles.

-- o Does CAS support the establishment of an AAMC-wide planning session and Task Force on the future of graduate medical education? - o As a sequel to the Report of the Panel on the General efforts to define the settings and resources necessary for each stage in the education of a physician? - o Should AAMC/CAS encourage individual academic societies to undertake efforts to examine the resources and manpower necessary for clinical training in their disciplines?
+- Does CAS support the establishment of an AAMC-wide Task Force on the funding of graduate medical education?
+As a sequel to the Report of the Panel on the General - o As a sequel to the Report of the Panel on the General Professional Education of the Physician, should CAS pursue efforts to define the settings and resources necessary for each stage in the clinical education of a physician? - o Should individual academic societies be encouraged to undertake efforts to examine the resources and manpower necessary for clinical training in their disciplines?